 Both the 350D and the E-420 have been discontinued, but can regularly be found used on eBay.
 The 350D was replaced by the Canon 400D, while the E-420 does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Olympus websites.

 Review summary: Canon 350D vs Olympus E-420

-Reasons to prefer the Canon EOS 350D:
+Advantages of the Canon EOS 350D:

 - Better image quality: Scores markedly higher (4 points) in the DXO overall assessment.